 Shining a light through the cyst (transillumination) can show that the growth is fluid filled.

 X-rays will not show the cyst or a meniscal tear, but they will show other problems that may be present, including arthritis.

-Often no treatment is needed.
-The health care provider can watch the cyst over time.
+Often, no treatment is needed.
+The provider can watch the cyst over time.

-A Baker's cyst will not cause any long-term harm, but it can be annoying and painful.
-The symptoms of Baker's cysts usually come and go.
+A Baker cyst will not cause any long-term harm, but it can be annoying and painful.
+The symptoms of Baker cysts often come and go.